sz7kow/order-summary-component/README.md

 # Frontend Mentor - Product feedback app solution

-This is a solution to the [Order summary component](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+This is a solution to the [Order summary component](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj) challange on Frontend Mentor.

 ## Table of contents